One of the drawbacks of the internet and social media is the way they exponentially increase the opportunity to compare yourself to others.

-Have you ever noticed how it can seem like everyone in the blogosphere is so brilliant, leading an epic life, in touch with their true self, bold beyond belief, a fountain of unconditional love, and making loads of money to boot!
+Have you ever noticed how it can seem like everyone you encounter via social media and blogs is so brilliant, leading an epic life, in touch with their true self, bold beyond belief, a fountain of unconditional love, and making loads of money to boot!

-Whenever you suddenly feel like you are shrinking in the midst of all these bright lights, it’s time to put on the brakes.
+Whenever you suddenly feel like you're shrinking in the midst of all these bright lights, it’s time to put on the brakes.

 A Simple Prescription for Happiness

 Dr. Jacob Teitelbaum, M. D. offers this prescription, especially for people who need to ease up on themselves.

 - No blame.

 - No judgment.

 - No expectations.